brentmcconnell/brentmcconnell.github.io/_posts/2022-05-03-blob-web-auth.md

 I recently had a customer who wanted to authenticate user access to a basic website that was hosted in Azure Storage Accounts.
 The basic [static website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) functionality that is bundled with Storage Accounts doesn't provide this.
-There are a few ways we might have approached this, for instance we could have potenially used [Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/), however what if we just used their existing App Service plan and the built in authentication for [Web Apps](https://docs.microsoft.com/en-us/azure/app-service/).
+There are a few ways we might have approached this, for instance we could have potentially used [Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/), however what if we just used their existing App Service plan and the built in authentication for [Web Apps](https://docs.microsoft.com/en-us/azure/app-service/).